Frequently Asked Questions

 What is Property Restoration?

-Property restoration is a specialized service focused on returning your property to its pre-loss condition after incidents such as fire, water, or storm damage.
+Property restoration is a specialized service focused on returning your property to its pre-loss condition after incidents such as fire, water, storm, or other unforeseen property damage.
 Unlike new construction or home improvement projects, property restoration addresses only the damages resulting from the initial loss and is typically covered by your insurance policy.

 What are the Next Steps After Signing Our Contract with ClassONE® Property Restoration?